Graduate training in translational science and cardiovascular research

 Principal Investigator: Kent L. Thornburg, Ph.D., Center for Developmental Health, OHSU Knight Cardiovascular Institute.

 The NIH-sponsored training program for Translational Science and Cardiovascular Research at the OHSU Knight Cardiovascular Institute is dedicated to the advanced specialty research training of physician-scientists and basic scientists.
-The program funds a total of six positions (M.D., D.O., or Ph.D.) for a two-year research experience in one of three general investigative categories:
+The program funds a total of six positions (M.D., D.O., or Ph.D.) for a two-year research experience in translational cardiovascular research (see faculty).

 The aim of the program is to provide laboratory research training and mentoring that will establish the basis for a successful career as an independent investigator in an academic institution.
 Laboratory research will be supplemented with course work and scientific seminars.
 Unique aspects of the program include provision of individualized curriculum and career development, and the team-approach to mentoring that include both basic and clinical scientists.
 Our goal is to produce scientists with a broad outlook and a focus on bringing science to the benefit of patients.